 - Context drives device use, not the device.

-- Reciprocal adaptations between usage & technologies creates a co-evolution of features used.
+- Reciprocal adaptations between usage and technologies creates a co-evolution of features used.

 - Devices are divided by time of use and are function-specific, not device-driven.